Create a Scatter Plot

 - Select Heat as the Density Color Palette and leave the default Hexagon shape selected

-- Notice that when binning is active, a warning message will appear reading: "The number of individual points exceeds the limit set in the Chart Layout options.
-The data will be displayed according to point density in a heat map."
-Click Dismiss to remove that message from the display.
+- Notice that when binning is active, a warning message will appear reading: "The number of individual points exceeds XX.
+The data is now grouped by density which overrides some layout options."
+XX will be either 10,000 or 1, if you selected "Always" as we did.
+Click Dismiss to remove that message from the plot display.

-- When your chart is finished, click Save.
+- When your plot is finished, click Save.

 Once you have saved a scatter plot, it will appear in the Data Browser

-and on the charts menu for the source dataset.
-You can manage metadata about it as described in Manage Reports and Charts
+(charts) menu for the source dataset.
+You can manage metadata about it as described in Manage Data Views

 Hover over the chart to reveal export option buttons in the upper right corner: